erik-adelbert/aoc/2025/README.md

   <img src="./images/jetcar.jpg" alt="An old jetcar in B&W" width="60%" />
 </div>

-Today I needed to move quickly through composing the [solution](https://github.com/erik-adelbert/aoc/blob/main/2025/11/aoc11.go), so this reactor comes at a perfect time.
-Yesterday I wasn’t able to finish a tiny—and hopefully fast—ILP solver, and I wanted to deliver it this morning.
+Today I needed to move quickly through composing the [solution](https://github.com/erik-adelbert/aoc/blob/main/2025/11/aoc11.go), so this reactor comes at a perfect time (TL;DR Yesterday morning I wasn’t able to finish a tiny—and hopefully fast—ILP solver, and I wanted to deliver it today).

 To this end, I used [recursive](https://en.wikipedia.org/wiki/Recursion) [DFS](https://en.wikipedia.org/wiki/Depth-first_search) and [DP](https://en.wikipedia.org/wiki/Dynamic_programming) to solve parts 1 and 2, because they are fast to compose and the part 1 result clearly shows that part 2 would otherwise require an intractable search space.
 I also translated all three-letter tags into fixed indices so I could perform all searches in the integer domain.
 Believe it or not, there’s still room for additional micro-optimizations like iterate computations, and at some point I’ll come back to implement them.